Queen snake

 The queen snake (Regina septemvittata) is a species of nonvenomous semiaquatic snake, a member of the subfamily Natricinae of the family Colubridae.
 The species is endemic to North America.

 Common names

 Regina septemvittata is known by many common names, including the following: banded water snake, brown queen snake, diamond-back water snake, leather snake, moon snake, North American seven-banded snake, olive water snake, pale snake, queen water snake, seven-striped water snake, striped water snake, three-striped water snake, willow snake, and yellow-bellied snake.

 Geographic range

 Regina septemvittata ranges through the temperate region of North America east of the Mississippi River from western New York state to Wisconsin and south to Alabama and northern Florida.
+There is also an isolated population in Arkansas that was discovered in 1894 and is thought to be an effect of climate change during the Pleiostene era.
 It is also found in the southwestern parts of Ontario.

 Decreases in queen snake populations can be most attributed to a loss of food sources through stream channelization, bank erosion, and water pollution.